mgrolinger/plantumlstubber/README.md

 ### Output

 You can generate two types of diagrams:
 * **Component**: Services as component diagrams, that may be used for system context diagrams (Kontextdiagramm).
-This diagram consist of building blocks that describe how systems interact with each other and what is in scope of an implementation and what not.
+This diagram consists of building blocks that describe how systems interact with each other and what is in scope of an implementation and what not.

 * **Sequence**: A number of sequence diagrams that are useful as addition to system context diagrams.
 In later stages of architectural specifications these are helpful to show how systems interact.